duncanawerbuck/kevin-powell-final-challenge/README.md

 - main section is the paragraphs and image
 - aside is the 3 blocks (each has heading and paragraph)
 - add unstyled content for main
+- add footer content
+- add aria-labels for navs

 ## In Progress

-- add footer content
+- mobile-first layout:
+  - header links

 ## To Do

 - mobile-first layout:
-  - header links
   - main hero content (h1, p, CTA link)
   - preamble (must be single col on small viewports)
   - aside (collapse below main and become full width)